-Professional Service Careers - Cosmetic Arts
+Cosmetic Arts

-The Cosmetic Arts programs are located in at Pensacola Campus, building 12 which includes Cosmetology, Barbering, Nails, Facials, and Massage Therapy.
+The Cosmetic Arts programs are located on the Pensacola Campus in building 12, and the Milton Campus in building 4300.
+The Pensacola program includes Cosmetology, Barbering, Nails, Facials, and Massage Therapy.
 Students provide low-cost services in each of these programs as a part of their training and education.
 Day and evening appointments are available, depending upon the service.
 To make an appointment or to ask a question, call 850-484-2567.

-Pensacola State College also offers a Cosmetology Program on the Milton Campus in Building 4300.
 To make an appointment for Cosmetology services at the Milton Campus or to ask a question, please call 850-484-1397.
-A list of available services and prices, is available at the College's website under the "Community link," by scrolling to "Salon Services."
+A list of available services and prices is available at the College's website under the "Community link," by scrolling to "Salon Services."

-Professional Service Careers - Culinary and Hospitality
+Culinary and Hospitality

-Culinary and Hospitality programs are located at Pensacola Campus, building 5.
-During the spring and fall semesters, culinary and hospitality students prepare and serve lunches and dinners as a part of their education and training.
-International lunches and the six-course French dinners are very popular and are offered at a low cost to PSC faculty, staff, students, and general public.
+Culinary and Hospitality programs are located at the Pensacola Campus in building 5.
+During the fall and spring semesters, culinary and hospitality students prepare and serve lunches and dinners as a part of their education and training.
+They are offered at a low cost to PSC faculty, staff, students, and general public.